 Tinnitus is the perception of sound or noise within the head, or seemingly originating from one or both ears.
 This is not a psychiatric condition, like auditory hallucinations, but rather a symptom of an underlying issue such as hearing loss, injury to the auditory system, or a blood circulatory disorder.

-While all of us will perceive tinnitus regularly, it should only last seconds if not minutes.
+While most individuals will perceive tinnitus regularly, such as ringing in the ears after attending a concert, it should typically last for just seconds if not minutes.
 It is when tinnitus becomes persistent and loud that it disturbs the sufferer from focusing on their usual activities in life, such as studying, watching TV, and sleeping.
-In such cases, tinnitus has a deeper negative impact on the sufferer’s quality of life - it becomes a disturbing, uncomfortable, and unpleasant condition.
-If unchecked, it can often lead to stress, unhappiness, and even depression.

 Symptoms of Tinnitus: Recognising the Signs